wong-hl/git-for-researchers/src/0-introduction.md

 Instead of giving you a laundry list of all of the resources under the sun, I have selected one or two resources which I think is the best for learning or achieving something.
 However, best is very subjective.
 Therefore, I will also include the other resources I have found in a list below the featured ones.

+## Terminal??
+That sounds scary — here’s why the demos use it

+Demonstrating the various `git` commands works in an IDE, but IDEs can change over time and sometimes obscure what’s happening under the hood.
+Using the terminal lets you see exactly what’s going on and apply those concepts in any IDE later.

 ## Are there any recordings of the talks in the series?

 Missed out on the talks?
 Or perhaps you're been 100% sold on using Git and need to try bringing someone else onboard?